-I know a few people that claim to love sleep more than anything.
-This is ironic because those that claim this are often times the most chronically sleep-deprived of us.
-Americans on average sleep about 6.8 hours a day.
-This is an hour down from 1942 (1).
-This fact is really depressing and ends up causing a malaise of sleep deprivation in the general populace.
+On average Americans sleep about 6.8 hours a day.
+That’s an hour less than in 1942 (1).
+Losing sleep is depressing and ends up causing a malaise of sleep deprivation in the general populace.

 Table of Contents